tamiberlin/tamiberlin/README.md

-# Hi, I'm [Your Name]! 👋
+# Hi, I'm Tami Berlin! 👋

 ## About Me
 I am a junior developer with a passion for coding and learning new technologies.
 I specialize in building web applications and improving my skills every day.

-- 🌱 I’m currently learning [Insert tech stack you're learning].
+- 🌱 I’m currently learning Django.
-- 💬 Ask me about [your specialties like React, Django, Python, etc.].
+- 💬 Ask me about Python, React, Java, NodeJS, C#.
-- 📫 How to reach me: [your email, LinkedIn, etc.].
+- 📫 How to reach me: tberlin0870@gmail.com.
-- ⚡ Fun fact: [Insert something fun about you].

 ## Technologies and Tools 🛠
 Here are some technologies and tools I work with: